 The Art Noveau era represents an iconic era in the brasserie’s history.
-Therefore, we created the Look and Feel of the entire space to revolve around this decorative theme, as evident through the use of Art Nouveau wall tiles, mosaic floor tiles, velvet and brass details, and framed églomisé and antique-style mirrors that clad the walls, both throughout the dining room and in the bar.
+We created the Look and Feel of the entire space to revolve around this decorative theme, in the wall tiles, mosaic floor tiles, velvet and brass details, and framed églomisé and antique-style mirrors that clad the walls.
 Any remaining wall space we adorned with photographs and big portraits of Madame Bellanger.